Guide28 January 20265 min read

 Photo wall: The organizer can download all guest photos as a single ZIP file — a complete crowd-sourced album.
 The wall link can be shared with guests to revisit memories.
 No chasing anyone for photos post-event.

-Verdict: Photo wall wins for post-event value.
+Verdict: Photo wall wins.

-Which Should You Choose?
+Summary: Which Should You Choose?

 FactorPhoto BoothPhoto Wall